cloudblue/connect-quickstart-template-for-php/README.md

 }
 ```

-## Testing
+## Testing your project

 Test the `ProductFulfillment` class is quite easy, you just need to create your tests in `tests/Feature/` directory
 by default the skeleton have some common tests.

-### Mocking the Connect API calls
+### Mocking the FulFillment API calls

-To mock a Connect API call you only have to create a valid json file with the response that you want in the `tests/Feature/`
+To mock the fulfillment API, and with that test like if a request is retrived, you only have to create a valid json file with the response that you want in the `tests/Feature/`
 directory with the name `YOUR-TEST-NAME.http.json` where `YOUR-TEST-NAME` is the name of the test file in where you want to
 use that fake response, for example: